g00glen00b/dimitri.codes/content/posts/2020-02-25-spring-boot-cache-ehcache/index.md

 featuredImage: "../../images/logos/ehcache.png"
 categories: ["Java", "Tutorials"]
 tags: ["EHCache", "Spring", "Spring boot"]
+excerpt: "Caching is a common operation when developing appllications.
+Spring provides an abstraction on top of all different caching libraries to make this even easier."
 ---

 Caching is a common operation when developing appllications.
 Spring provides [an abstraction on top of all different caching libraries](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache) to make this even easier.